Multiple Testing and Variable Selection along the path of the Least Angle Regression: Exact Controls using Least Angle Regression: Main Results

-We now consider the orthogonal design case where $X^\top X=\mathrm{Id}_p$ and the set of $p$-values given by~\eqref{e:pval}.
-Note that $I_0$ is simply the set of null coordinates of $\beta$.
-Remark also that, Irrepresentable Condition~\eqref{eq:Irr_matrix} of order $p$ holds and so does Empirical Irrepresentable Check~\eqref{hyp:IrrAlongThePath}, see Proposition~\ref{prop:Irrepresentable}.
+We now consider the case of an orthogonal design where~$X^\top X=\mathrm{Id}_p$ and the set of~$p$-values is given by~\eqref{e:pval}.
+Note that~$I_0$ is simply the set of null coordinates of~$\beta^0$.
+Remark also that the Irrepresentable Condition~\eqref{eq:Irr_matrix} of order~$p$ holds and so does Empirical Irrepresentable Check~\eqref{hyp:IrrAlongThePath}, see Proposition~\ref{prop:Irrepresentable}.